 - Perform room inventories and appropriate check-in/out procedures each time the occupancy changes within a student room.
 Submit this information and any billing recommendations to the Assistant Director of Residence Life.

-- Communicates with and supports central office staff with room occupancy, processing room changes and accurately reporting no-shows.
-All approvals for moves are made by the Assistant Director of Residence Life.
+- Communicates with and supports central office staff with housing operations including but not limited to room occupancy, room change administration and accurately reporting no-shows.

-- Prepares annual reports for the Assistant Dean for utilizing Resident Assistants' input and database data, focusing on special developments, routine events, staff and resident needs, conference services and areas in need of attention.
+- Prepares assessment reports for the Assistant Dean utilizing Resident Assistants' input and database data, focusing on special developments, routine events, staff and resident needs, conference services and areas in need of attention.

-- Works closely with central office staff on routine facility needs, special projects or problems.
+- Collaborates with central office staff on routine facility needs, special projects or problems.

 - Conducts monthly inventories of all common area furnishings in the building(s) to which they are assigned and reports damaged or missing furnishings to the Assistant Director of Residence Life.

-- Assists in the development of manuals, educational materials, training programs and procedures for the residence hall staff.
+- Assists in the development and evaluation of manuals, educational materials, training programs and procedures to support residential living

 - Attend Office of Residence Life staff meetings and other meetings as assigned.